pniewiejski/algorithms-playground/data-structures/HashTable/README.md

 ## Resizing

-For any hash table we can define a **load factor**, defined as a ration between the number of all _slots_ (_buckets_) `k` and the number of occupied entries in the table `n`.
+For any hash table we can define a **load factor**, which is a ratio between the number of all _slots_ (_buckets_) `k` and the number of occupied entries in the table `n`.
 ![\text{load factor}=\frac{n}{k}](https://render.githubusercontent.com/render/math?math=%5Ctext%7Bload%20factor%7D%3D%5Cfrac%7Bn%7D%7Bk%7D)